ChrisGora/bsv-desktop/README.txt

             python src/main/python/equirectangular-toolbox/nfov.py /home/chris/bsv/output 0.45 800

-            - First argument is the directory to process
+            - First argument is the directory to process - REPLACE WITH YOUR USERNAME!
             - Second is the FOV, recommended value is 0.45
             - Third is the height of the image (Width = 2 * height)